 6- BEFOREHAND IDs AND PERMITS

-A prior-to-tour knowledge of the IDs and permits you need to explore a reserved area, is always a safer option, especially if your are on way through a private driver or cab.
+A prior-to-tour knowledge of the IDs and permits you need to explore a reserved area, is always a safer option, especially if you are on way through a private driver or cab.

 For instance, you need special permits beforehand to visit the Rohtang Pass near Manali in India.
 We suggest: Hire a driver, avoid driving in the hills if you aren’t aware of the track.

 “Also other places may require special permissions for visit, photography or filming.
 For instance, to click pictures of Chail Palace near Shimla or to visit Pangong Lake in Ladakh you will need a beforehand permit.
-And having all these in place beforehand, makes your tour peaceful, if you are travelling with family.
+And having all these in place beforehand makes your tour peaceful if you are traveling with family.
 It also saves time,” asserts Sylvia Presario from Italy who had to wait three days during peak season, just for the permit to Rohtang Pass.
 And later got stuck in bad weather.
 Sigh.

 7- IF HIKING OR TREKKING…